PhotonVision/photonvision-docs/source/docs/programming/nt-api/nt-api.rst

 -----------------
 PhotonVision can save images to file on command.
 The image is saved when PhotonVision detects the command went from ``false`` to ``true``.

+PhotonVision will automatically set these back to ``false`` after 500ms.

 Be careful saving images rapidly - it will slow vision processing performance and take up disk space very quickly.

 Images are returned as part of the .zip package from the "Export" operation in the Settings tab.